 - In recognizing the significance of injury and sickness, I will seek and follow the physician’s advice concerning the return of injured or ill players to

-- I will endeavor to keep informed regarding sound principles of coaching and skill development, and of factors relating to the welfare of my players.
+- I will endeavour to keep informed regarding sound principles of coaching and skill development, and of factors relating to the welfare of my players.

 - I will at all times display and teach appropriate sporting behaviour, ensuring that players understand and practice fair